so-dang-cool/yn/README.md

     -V, --version Display version

 Presents a user with a yes/no prompt, and reads one line of standard input.
-To avoid ambiguity with whitespaces, exactly one argument string is allowed.
+To avoid ambiguity with whitespaces, the prompt must be exactly one argument.

 If the user response begins with 'y' or 'Y' the program completes with a successful 0 exit code.
 If it begins with 'n' or 'N' the program